 We do not have a compensation committee and have not since the time of the Energy Transfer Merger.
-Mr. Michael K. Grimm and Mr. Steven R. Anderson are the members of the ET Compensation Committee.
-During 2018, no member of the ET Compensation Committee was an officer or employee of ET, ETO or any of our subsidiaries or served as an officer of any company with respect to which any named executive officers served on such company's board of directors.
+Messrs.
+Anderson, Grimm and Washburne are the members of the ET Compensation Committee.
+During 2019, no member of the ET Compensation Committee was an officer or employee of ET, ETO or any of our subsidiaries or served as an officer of any company with respect to which any named executive officers served on such company's board of directors.
 Mr. Grimm is not a former employee of ours or any of our subsidiaries.
-Mr. Anderson was previously an employee of the Partnership until his retirement in October 2009, as discussed in his biographical information included in "Item 10.
-Directors, Executive Officers and Corporate Governance."
+Mr. Anderson was previously an employee of the Partnership until his retirement in October 2009.